 Students receive tutorial guidance in producing a major philosophy paper of high quality.
 Taken in conjunction with PHIL 220.
 The main elements of mature philosophical writing.
 A capstone course for Philosophy concentrations; open to others with prerequisites.
-Note: PHIL 420 cannot be used towards the Science core requirement for the 3- and 4-year BA program or towards a major, concentration or minor in Mathematics.
-Note: Credit may be obtained for only one of MAT 220, PHIL 220, 400, 415, 420, 450, 460, 465, 475, or 490.
+Note: Credit may be obtained for only one of MAT 220, PHIL 220, or 420.
+And credit may be obtained for only one 400-level PHIL course.
 Prerequisites: PHIL 102, PHIL 125, and 6 credits of senior-level Philosophy.